peopleware/openapi/resource/search-index.md

 - `mode`: any search request happens for an exact `mode`

+- `source`: canonical URI where the search document from which this search index document was build was retrieved

 - `flowId`: to be able to cross-reference the search index document with logs

 - `createdAt`: the value of the `x-date` header that is returned with the search document request from which the search